Documentation Index

 | Call Closing | Whether the agent summarised agreed next steps, confirmed customer satisfaction, and completed the call professionally. |

-| No Offensive Content | Whether the call was free from offensive, discriminatory, or non-compliant language throughout. |
+| No Offensive Content | Whether the call was free from offensive, discriminatory, or non-compliant language throughout the interaction. |

 | No Misrepresentation | Whether all information provided by the agent was accurate and no misleading claims were made. |

-| Privacy Compliance | Whether identity verification procedures were followed correctly and sensitive data was handled appropriately. |
+| Privacy Compliance | Whether identity verification procedures were followed correctly and sensitive data was handled in accordance with applicable protocols. |

 | Confidence Level | Whether the agent projected competence and authority, remained composed under pressure, and responded decisively. |